 What should I do if I have symptoms?

-If you’re under 50 years old and generally healthy, stay home.
+If you’re generally healthy, stay home.
 Do NOT go to the hospital.
-Most people with mild coronavirus illness will get better all on their own.
+Most people with mild coronavirus illness will get better on their own.

 BUT if you’re older, have a compromised immune system, or are experiencing shortness of breath, yes – please do go to the hospital.